gohkhoonhiang/sidekiq_adhoc_job/README.md

 ### Require Confirmation

 If the `require_confirm_worker_names` option is configured with the worker class name of the job you want to run, it will prompt for confirmation.
-By clicking `OK`, the job will be scheduled to run; otherwise, it will not run.
+You will be required to type a specific keyword for the job to run, otherwise, it will not run.
+This keyword is set to `confirm` by default and can be customized using `require_confirm_prompt_message` option.
 This helps to prevent accidentally running a critical job when not meant to be.